KeyBank CD Rates: What To Expect in 2026

 If you’re hesitant about a KeyBank CD, you may want to consider some other investment options.Â

-High-yield savings accounts are more flexible about daily access and you could earn higher interest rates.
+- High-yield savings accounts: More flexible about daily access and you could earn higher interest rates.
 The minimum deposit may be lower as well.
 There is no penalty to withdraw funds.Â

-Money market accounts are also a flexible way to invest your money and earn some interest.
+- Money market accounts: A flexible way to invest your money and earn some interest.
 You can receive a return on your money without having to worry about early withdrawal penalties with CDs.Â

 Is a KeyBank CD the Right Choice for You?